Suraj0051/DAA-A1/README.md

 # DAA-A1
-Convex Polygon Decomposition

 This project is an implimentation of the following research paper

-[1] Fernández, J., Cánovas, L., & Pelegrın, B. (2000).
+Fernández, J., Cánovas, L., & Pelegrın, B. (2000).
 Algorithms for the decomposition of a polygon into ́ convex polygons.
 European Journal of Operational Research, 121(2), 330-342. https://doi.org/10.1016/S0377-2217(99)00033-8
-To run the code first run generate_points.py file with the following prompt

-python generate_points.py 15 #here 15 represend the total number of vertices or nodes of the polygon. this will create an input.txt file with the following content For Ex:
+To run the code first run generate_points.py file with the following prompt python generate_points.py 15 #here 15 represend the total number of vertices or nodes of the polygon. this will create an input.txt file with the following content For Ex: